ansible/ansible/docs/docsite/rst/community/documentation_contributions.rst

 To build documentation locally, ensure you have a working :ref:`development environment <environment_setup>`.

-To work with documentation on your local machine, you need to have python-3.5 or greater and install the `Ansible dependencies`_ and `documentation dependencies`_, which are listed in two :file:`requirements.txt` files to make installation easier:
+To work with documentation on your local machine, you need to have python-3.9 or greater and install the `Ansible dependencies`_ and `documentation dependencies`_, which are listed in two files to make installation easier:

 .. _Ansible dependencies: https://github.com/ansible/ansible/blob/devel/requirements.txt
 .. _documentation dependencies: https://github.com/ansible/ansible/blob/devel/docs/docsite/requirements.txt